Updated 2013.11.11. 10,135 Previous views:

 Fill - Zoom.

-For the BTV receivers, the stretch mode for SD channels will be "remembered" separately from the mode for HD channels, so the TV's stretch mode will not come into play.
+For the BTV receivers, the stretch mode for SD channels will be "remembered" separately from the mode for HD channels.

 Rogers HD STBs